 Broadly speaking, there are two types of camper van lock: vehicle locks (prevent the vehicle from being driven away) and door locks

 Steering wheel lock

 The steering wheel lock has been around since God was a child (though cars were more easily hotwired back then).
-One of the most trusty camp van locks out there!
+One of the most trusty camper van locks out there!

 The Clutch Claw is a van lock designed to stop intruders from using the clutch, and thus getting away with the vehicle!

 Ever been clamped for parking illegally?
 Well this is pretty much the same except you're doing it voluntarily!
-A wheel clamp is a nifty camp van lock.
+A wheel clamp is a nifty camper van lock.

 The deadlock is one of the best door locks you can install.
 It is completely mechanical, requiring a key to open - they're bomb-proof!

 There are two types of deadlocks: interior and exterior.